-Objective: To actively engage local people in the practical preservation and restoration of the land adjacent to the Seine River
+Objective: To actively engage local people in the practical preservation and restoration of the natural ecological habitat along the urban Seine River

-Regular Land Care events are held throughout the warmer months and are posted on the events page.
-All are welcome!
+Regular Land Care Events are held throughout the warmer month and are posted on the Events page.

 The Wildflower Greenway

-The beginnings of SOS Land Care date back to 2015 when Wilma Sotas, SOS board member, had a vision for a Wildflower Greenway spanning between Shorehill Drive and Creek Bend Road.
+The beginnings of Save Our Seine Landcare date back to 2015 when Wilma Sotas, SOS board member, had a vision for a Wildflower Greenway spanning between Shorehill Drive and Creek Bend Road.
 This area includes swathes of natural meadows and grasslands, which were sadly overrun by introduced invasive plants such as creeping thistle, leafy spurge, and burdock, preventing native plants from taking root.